 Editorial and Publication Process

 Business & Management Studies: An International Journal (BMIJ) publishes original research and review articles in business and management sciences.
 BMIJ Journal passes through a two-stage article evaluation process consisting of pre-review and referee review of the articles submitted for publication application.
-During the preliminary review phase, the relevant articles are included in the referee review process.
+The relevant articles are included in the referee review process during the preliminary review phase.
 In the referee review process carried out in double-blind refereeing, referees who are experts in the article and have in-depth studies in the relevant field are assigned.
 For this purpose, a meticulous referee research effort is carried out during the referee appointment process.

 Article Pre-Review Process: